Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 ### Farewell to Fencepostia
 You should now be able to count the number of days until your birthday with full confidence, and perhaps more usefully, avoid annoying off-by-1 errors in your programming.
 Happy counting, and say hello to Aunt Catherine.

-<small>\*From the over-used joke: "There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors."</small>
+[^joke]: From the over-used joke: "There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors."